Improving community safety and reducing crime is Council's priority.

 STOP, AVOID AND PROTECT YOURSELF FROM SCAMS

 Fraudsters are good at their game, but if you recognise the ‘warning signs’ you can avoid their traps and protect yourself.
 The resources below have been developed to help you better understand types of fraud, how to protect yourself and when to report.
-The resources will be translated in Arabic, Assyrian, Chinese, Vietnamese and Khmer.
+The resources are translated in Arabic, Assyrian, Chinese, Vietnamese and Khmer.